15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 6. Canva for Education

-While Canva is primarily a graphic design tool, its "for Education" version offers AI-powered features and a vast library of templates specifically tailored for teachers and students.
-It makes creating visually appealing educational materials incredibly easy.
+While Canva is mainly a graphic design platform, its “for Education” version includes AI features and a large template library tailored for teachers and students.
+It simplifies creating visually engaging educational materials.

 How Teachers Can Use It: